mbenetti/llm_segmentation/output/BIOAMBERINC_04_10_2013-EX-10.34-DEVELOPMENT AGREEMENT (1).md

 2.4.3 Provided that Cargill has respected its undertakings set out in Section 1.2 of this Development Agreement, no other damages shall accrue to Cargill for not achieving a given Milestone other than provided in Sections 2.4.1, 2.4.2, and 2.5.

-2.5 Option to Research License.
+2.5 Option to Research License .
 In the event Cargill (i) is unable to achieve a given milestone described in Section 2.3 by the Target Date, or (ii) terminates this Agreement pursuant to Section 10.2, Bioamber shall have the option to obtain a license during the term of this Development
 Agreement to the patent applications and patents listed in Exhibit B (including any continuations, continued prosecutions, continuationsin-part, reissues, reexaminations, divisions or substitutions thereof) (collectively “Licensed Patents”), the tool kit listed in Exhibit C
 (“Licensed Tool Kit”), and Cargill Improvements if any (as defined in Section 5.2 below), for research use only and for additional monetary